 This basic guide to getting started with pay per call affiliate marketing should help you get a campaign up and running.

-If you have any questions, or if any part of the guide isn’t clear to you, feel free to leave a comment below and I'll reply.
+If you have any questions, or if any part of the guide isn't clear to you, feel free to leave a comment below and I'll reply.
 You can also check my $57k pay per call case study to see the complete thought process from start to end.